Messolonghi – Olive Picking

 We take a drive along a beautiful scenic route that includes the archaeological site at Plevrona.
 On a hill on the northwest side of Messolonghi a big part of the 3-kilometre long walls of Ancient Plevrona are still kept in a very good condition.
 And specifically, the New Ancient Plevrona also known as Castle of Kira Rini (Lady Rini).
 In this impressive archaeological site you will have the chance to see a huge, natural 6-metre tall stone tank, part of the market, the ancient road and a wonderful ancient theatre with great panoramic views of the sea on the west of Messolonghi.

 We will see the island of Aetoliko.
-This tiny land mass is one of the most densely populated areas of Greece with a maze of ramshackle streets and houses to photograph and plenty of local life.
+This tiny land mass is one of the most densely populated areas of Greece with a maze of ramshackle streets and houses, with plenty of local life to experience.

 Afterwards we’ll visit the salt-flats or “alykes”.
 These are the largest salt-pans in operation in Greece.
 Salt has played a crucial role in the history of civilisation and in Greece.
 In fact, in ancient Greece it was used as a commodity for trading slaves.
 It is said that the time held expression of “not worth his salt” came from this practice.
 Also, in ancient times, most civilisations were accompanied by myths, religious and magic rites involving salt and Greece was no exception.
 With tales of its usage during sacrifices and religious rituals, the history of salt is as exotic as is the amazing alykes, or salt-marsh gardens that extend for miles on end in Messolonghi, Greece.